 - Who is your target market?
 Who will benefit from your product or service?
 Who are they?
 Young, old?
 What are their likes and dislikes?

 - What is the best way to reach them?
-Social media, paid ads, email marketing, traditional print advertising or direct mail?
+Social media, paid ads, email marketing, traditional, print advertising or direct mail?
 How much should you budget for marketing, a logo or website?
 How much of the marketing can I do myself organically (without spending money)?

 - How are you going to convert a visitor into a lead?
 What enticing call-to-action will you have so they’ll give you their name and email address?
+Is it visible on your website?
+Does everything work right through the customer experience?

 - How are you going to convert the lead into a sale?
 What follow-up email messages will you send them to nurture them into a sale?
 Will they include videos?
 Who will produce the videos?
 (Hint: You can automate all this!)